danielkmurphy/danielkmurphy.github.io/tinyhouse.md

 permalink: /tinyhouse/
 ---

-While living in Wanaka, NZ I built my own tiny house from stratch.
+While living in Wanaka, NZ I designed, budgeted, and built my own tiny house.
+The project aimed to reuse as much material as possible; including those that were destined for the skip or from unwanted house holds.

 ![Tiny House](/files/tinyhouse.jpg)